MATTHEW KALLIMAN'S WEBSITE

 New World Coming

 On the First Millennial Day God divided light from darkness -- God's Way from Satan's way.
-Mankind has remained in a state of darkness and deception to this day (John 3:19), but soon will be given the opportunity to live in a world of light and truth when Christ returns to restore the Kingdom of God on earth (Isaiah 11:9; 42:6-7; 60:1-3, 19-20; 61:1-2; Daniel 2:44; 7:14; Zechariah 14:9; Matthew 6:10; Luke 1:33; 4:18-19; Acts 3:21; Hebrews 2:5; Revelation 11:15; 21:24-25).
+Mankind, in general, has remained in a state of darkness and deception to this day (John 3:19), but soon will be given the opportunity to live in a world of light and truth when Jesus Christ returns to restore the Government of God on earth (Isaiah 11:9; 42:6-7; 60:1-3, 19-20; 61:1-2; Daniel 2:44; 7:14; Zechariah 14:9; Matthew 6:10; Luke 1:33; 4:18-19; Acts 3:21; Hebrews 2:5; Revelation 11:15; 21:24-25).

 Continued